Case Study How We Settled $92,000 in FTB Debt for $6,500

 Can you really settle with the California Franchise Tax Board (FTB)?

-Here’s proof: one of our clients owed $92,000+ to the FTB — and we settled the case for just $6,500 through a California Offer in Compromise.
+Here’s proof: one of our clients owed $92,000+ to the FTB — and we settled the case for just $6,500 through a IRS offer in compromise settlement strategy applied at the state level.

 This case study walks through exactly how we did it: from the client’s financials, to how we prepared the offer, to why the state agreed.
 If you’re facing serious FTB debt and wondering what’s actually possible, read on — and then schedule a call to find out what strategy would work in your case.